Underactuated Robotics

 From pixels to torques

 The synthesis of ideas between machine learning (both theoretical and applied) and control theory is one of the most exciting and productive frontiers for research today.
 I am highly optimistic that we will be able to uncover the underlying principles and help transition this budding field into a technology.
-I hope that summarizing some of the key lessons from control here can help.
+My goal for this chapter is to summarize some of the key lessons from control that can, I hope, help with that discussion.

 Static Output Feedback